pmetras/nim0/README.md

 - Of course, we use Nim instead of Oberon code.
 - Better error messages.
 - Option to dump generated RISC assembler after compilation, with reference to source code.
-- I've tried to keep with Wirth's style of code as much as possible even if a better Nim style would have been possible, particularly in the RISC.nim module.
+- I've tried to keep with Wirth's style of code as much as possible even if a better Nim style would have been possible.
 But there are many places where Wirth uses hacks (like reusing the same object field for multiple different usages) or that are not clearly documented (like the standard functions and procedures or module management or are hardware dependant).
 These places in code could be improved.
 - A RISC emulator to execute the generated code.
 The verbose mode shows the resulting assembler and the memory layout, and then executes code line by line with dump of registers and memory.

 ## Major differences between Nim0 and Nim